vectara/vectara-docs/www/docs/api-jumpstart.md

      }
    ```

-3. Execute the curl command from Step 1 again:
+3. Execute the curl command from Step 1 again.
 You get the following response:

    ```js
    {